tw93/Pake/bin/README_EN.md

 #### [fullscreen]

 Whether to open the full screen after opening the application.
-The default is `false`.
+The default is `false`, enter the following command to automatically full screen

 ```shell
 --fullscreen <value>